Our Star-Spangled Story

 • Our Star-Spangled Story Answer Key and Literature Guide – answer key plus notes and discussion questions for the eight storybooks

 The course is taught from Our Star-Spangled Story: Part 1 and Part 2.
-Each of these books has more than 300 pages, which explains why the course is split into two books.
+Each book has more than 300 pages, which explains why the course is split into two books.
 Beginning with the first European settlers of America and Native American cultures, the course continues up through the present day.
 Rather than trying to cover U.S. history in a comprehensive fashion, much of the time it uses stories of historical people in relation to significant events.
-For example, Lesson 72: “Walking to School with Ruby Bridges” relates the story of a six-year-old African-American girl who was one of the first to attempt to act on the Supreme Court decision in Brown v.
-Board of Education to attend a school that had been reserved for white children only.
+For example, Lesson 72: Walking to School with Ruby Bridges, relates the story of a six-year-old African-American girl who was one of the first to attempt to act on the Supreme Court decision in Brown v.
+Board of Education to attend a school reserved for white children only.
 This lesson continues with an explanation of the civil rights movement, including brief information about Rosa Parks and Dr. Martin Luther King Jr.

-Each lesson presents the text information first, with all of the other activities listed at the end.
-Parents can read the text aloud to children, or older children can read it for themselves.
+Each lesson presents the text information first, with all the other activities listed at the end.
+Parents can read the text aloud to children, and older children can read it for themselves.
 The reading should take only about 15 minutes per day.
 There are three sections for the activities: Lesson Activities, Review Questions, and Hands-On History Ideas.

 Under Lesson Activities are three or four of the following: map activities (using maps at the front and back of each book), Rhythms and Rhymes activities, a page in the student workbook to complete, a storybook to be read, and pages in the timeline book to explore.